 Students are required to complete CD 1000 - Career Development to meet the graduation requirements of the program.

-Program Delivery: The Information Technology-BS program is offered in residential, distance learning, or a combination of both types of instructional delivery formats.
+Program Delivery: The Information Technology-BS program is offered in residential, distance learning, or blended instructional delivery formats.